 As you approach the delightful village of Warleggan, which is as remote a Cornish village as you could wish to find, you begin to sense that there is something decidedly "otherworldly" about it.

-This feeling increases dramatically when you catch your first glimpse of the village sign, for underneath it is the intrquing statement "twinned with Narnia."
+This feeling increases dramatically when you catch your first glimpse of the village sign, for underneath it is the intriguing claim - "twinned with Narnia."

 Located in the village is the lovely little church of St Bartholomew and inside it is a photograph of its former vicar - F.W.
 Densham, a man whose eccentricities ensured that he was once famous way beyond the boundaries of his parish.